scenarex/scenarex.ca/README.md

 The `public` folder will then contain the built site with production URLs and properties.

-The site will now be available at http://scenarexca-20190122104214-hostingbucket.s3-website-us-east-1.amazonaws.com

 ## Licence

 This site's code is published under an MIT licence.